 • The specific method for holding and attaching the mask: The CE method.
 Your index finger and thumb form the C and go around the stem of the mask and are used to balance pressure on one side of the mask when attaching it, while your palm will put pressure on the other side of the mask.
 Your other three fingers will form the E, as they grab the patient's mandible, or jaw line, and draw it up into the mask.

 Warning: Do not push the mask down onto the patient's face.
-This will not provide a proper seal.
-It's your fingers and palm that creates the seal, and it's the drawing of the mandible into the mask that provides the proper head tilt, chin lift before delivering your rescue breaths.
+This will not provide a proper seal and may even block the airway.
+It's your fingers and palm that creates the seal, and it's the drawing of the mandible into the mask that provides the proper head tilt, chin lift before delivering your ventilations.

 When a second responder comes in handy: If certain facial features are complicating the sealing of the mask, incorporate the second responder into the effort.

-Responder one uses two hands to create the seal, while responder two provides the rescue breaths using the bag.
+Responder one uses two hands to create the seal, while responder two provides the ventilations using the bag.

-Warning: If you do not see the patient's chest rise and fall, your seal is not tight, and the patient is not receiving the life-saving oxygen they need.
+Warning: If you do not see the patient's chest rise and fall, your seal is not tight or the airway is not open, and the patient is not receiving the life-saving oxygen they need.

-Pro Tip #3: If there is no way to get a proper seal, there are other adjuncts available, but these are advanced life support techniques.
+Pro Tip #3: If there is no way to get a proper seal, there are other adjuncts available, but these may be considered advanced life support techniques in your area.

-• Supraglottic airways – these are designed to fit the stem of the bag valve without the mask and can help deliver a secured airway with rescue breaths.
+• Supraglottic airways – these are designed to fit the stem of the bag valve without the mask and can help deliver a secured airway with ventilations.

 • Endotracheal tubes – these are also designed to be used with the stem of the bag valve and assist with delivering oxygen.